TritonDataCenter/rfd/rfd/0034/README.md

 occur on the instance whilst the migration is ongoing (including another migration attempt).

-It will be possible to manually stop/abort a migration, though it may take some time before the migration process can be safely interrupted and before the source instance can return to it's prior state.
+It will be possible to manually [abort](#aborting-a-migration) or [pause](#pausing-a-migration) a migration, though it may take some time before the migration process can be safely interrupted and before the source instance can return to it's prior state.

 ## Migration phases